-(2) The first Czechoslovak Republic (1918-1938)
+(2) THE FIRST CZECHOSLOVAK REPUBLIC (1918-1938)

-After Czechoslovakia had become independent, the leaders of the Czech and Slovak political parties initially decided that the Austrian and Hungarian legislation on local, district and regional administration should stay in force.
+After Czechoslovakia had become independent, the leaders of the Czech and Slovak political parties initially decided that the Austrian and Hungarian legislation on local, iii In Silesia, regional offices of state administration had not been re-established after 1849 (Schelle 2002, 37).

+district and regional administration should stay in force.
 The Constitution of 1920 established a unitary state and withdrew any legislative and administrative functions from the land assemblies.

 Despite Slovak demands for territorial autonomy, the Constitution did not assign a special status to Slovakia.
-This was due to the concept of a single Czechoslovak nation used to construct the state and to reject similar claims of Bohemia's ethnic Germans, who were more numerous than the Slovaks.
-At the same time, the Constitution envisaged a territorial autonomy for Sub-Carpathian Russia which constituted a commitment Czechoslovakia had accepted in the peace treaty negotiations.
+This was due to the concept of a single Czechoslovak nation used to construct the state and to reject similar claims of Bohemia's ethnic Germans, who formed a larger community than the Slovaks.
+At the same time, the Constitution envisaged a territorial autonomy for Sub-Carpathian Russia which reflected a commitment Czechoslovakia had accepted in the peace treaty negotiations.
 Ruthenians, the majority residents of Sub-Carpathian Russia, were entitled to elect their own parliament which was to elect a presidency and to exercise legislative competences for issues of language, education, religion and local government.
 Ruthenian laws, however, had to be signed and promulgated by the President of Czechoslovakia.
 Sub-Carpathian Russia was also guaranteed its representatives in the Czechoslovak National Assembly.
 This territorial autonomy was, however, not implemented until 1938.
 Rather, the Czechoslovak President appointed a governor to administer the territory (Schelle 2002, 296-297).

 In 1920, the National Assembly of Czechoslovakia adopted a law envisaging integrated county and district bodies of public administration in order to replace the land institutions and to overcome the inherited dualism of state and self-administration.
 The law envisaged the popular election of County and District Representations (župny/ okresní zastupitelstvo).
 The newly established counties were to form economic associations corresponding to the territories of Bohemia, Slovakia and Moravia-Silesia.
-County and District representations were given competencies in humanitarian, sanitary, social, economic, transport and cultural issues of regional/ local relevance, but were excluded from dealing with "political affairs".
-However, since this far-reaching reform was perceived as facilitating ethnic German separatism in the Sudetenland, the government was given wide discretion concerning the implementation of the law.
-As a consequence, the government applied the law only in Slovakia (where counties already existed as legacies of the Hungarian system of public administration) and retained the executive boards of the previous land assemblies in Bohemia and Moravia (Janák 1995, 62).
-The district self-administration, which had existed in Bohemia since 1864, was dissolved and replaced by District Administrative Commissions composed according to the results of the parliamentary elections.
+County and District representations were given competencies in humanitarian, sanitary, social, economic, transport and cultural issues of regional/local relevance, but were excluded from dealing with "political affairs".
+However, since this far-reaching reform was perceived as facilitating ethnic German separatism in Sudetenland, the government was given wide discretion concerning the implementation of the law.
+As a consequence, the government applied the law only in Slovakia (where counties already existed as legacies of the Hungarian system of public administration) and retained the executive boards of the previous land assemblies in Bohemia and Moravia (Janák 1995, 62). iv The district self-administration, which had existed in Bohemia since 1864, was dissolved and replaced by District Administrative Commissions composed according to the results of the parliamentary elections.
 In Sub-Carpathian Russia, the historical county administration was essentially retained.
 In effect, the partial implementation of the 1920 law had produced three different systems of territorial administration.

-In order to unify Czechoslovak public administration, the 1927 law on the "organisation of political administration" established four lands - Bohemia, Moravia-Silesia, Slovakia and Sub-Carpathian Russia -, represented by Presidents and Land Representations.
+In order to unify Czechoslovak public administration, the 1927 law on the "organisation of political administration" established four lands - Bohemia, Moravia-Silesia, iv In Silesia, the government replaced the executive board by an administrative commission that consisted exclusively of civil servants appointed by the government.

+Slovakia and Sub-Carpathian Russia -, represented by Presidents and Land Representations.
 Moravia and Silesia were integrated into one land.
 Slovakia's counties and county associations were dissolved and replaced by a district level of state administration.
 In Bohemia, District Administrative Commissions were integrated into the district-level state administration.